2. Register your project

 • Validator

-• Location (Grid Reference, nearest town, county, country)
+• Location (grid reference in British National Grid format, nearest town, county, country)

 • Net area (and whether conifer, mixed or broadleaved)